Yoga as Alternative Therapy for Cancer

 Are there any possible problems or complications associated with yoga?

 To date, no scientific evidence exists that states that yoga can affect cancer or any other disease.
-However, there are two things to consider about yoga before you begin:
+However, there are some things to consider before you begin:

 Yoga involves arranging the body into unique positions.
 This includes some that may be difficult for a person with cancer.
 Remember, the basic principle of yoga is not to push yourself beyond your limits.